Otellu/js-codespaces-tiny/README.md

 3. Find the frontend, hover, and click on the globe icon to go to the live frontend URL

 Hot-reloading will be enabled.

+*Hint: you may use `npx sequelize-cli migration:generate --name [migration name]` to make a database migration*